tk421bsod/maximilian/HOSTING.md

 First, ensure your system meets these requirements:
 - at least 2gb of RAM
-- 2gb free hard drive space (10gb for music)
+- 2gb free hard drive space (5gb for music support)
 - Working Internet connection (around 10mbps download for music)
 - Any version of Linux that supports Python 3.8+ (recommended: latest Ubuntu LTS version)
 - WSL (if on Windows)